-Mission Statement - To provide and apply a practical approach to the administration of university resources as they related to real estate and property management.
+Mission Statement – To provide and apply a practical approach to the administration of university resources as they relate to real estate and property management.

 LAND MANAGEMENT OFFICE

-The Land Management Office was officially established on July 1, 1979 and is charged with the responsibility for management of university and MSU Foundation properties and facilities.
-Responsibilities include sales and acquisitions; real estate leases, off-campus cell tower leases, mineral leases, property easements, due diligence on potential gifts of real property; construction and maintenance of physical facilities for AgBioResearch Centers; regulatory management for the College of Agriculture and Natural Resources; and space management for the College of Agriculture and Natural Resources.
+The Land Management Office was officially established on July 1, 1979 and charged with the responsibility for management of University and MSU Foundation properties and facilities.
+Responsibilities include sales and acquisitions; real estate leases, mineral leases, property easements, performing due diligence on potential gifts of real property; construction and maintenance of physical facilities for AgBioResearch Centers; regulatory management for the College of Agriculture and Natural Resources; and space management for the College of Agriculture and Natural Resources.